ameba23/lowtechnetwork/docs/tech_open_source.md

     * `Alt + Arrows` Move to different terminals.

 * GNU Screen - a great program which can be used for window splitting etc. over ssh.
 You can also use it to start a process over ssh and then leave it running even after you disconnect from ssh.
-* [tmux](http://tmux.sourceforge.net/) terminal multiplexer - another tool for
+* [tmux](http://tmux.sourceforge.net/) terminal multiplexer - another great tool for
-    mouse free control of terminal windows
+    mouse free control of terminal windows and much more.
-* [commandlinefu.com](http://www.commandlinefu.com) a website where people post useful (or simply nerdy) command lines they have used.
+* [commandlinefu.com](http://www.commandlinefu.com) a website where people post useful (or simply nerdy) command line tricks.

 * [30 handy bash aliases](http://www.cyberciti.biz/tips/bash-aliases-mac-centos-linux-unix.html)

+* [dotfiles.github.io](dotfiles.github.io) good explanation of several dotfile repos and tools for managing dotfiles.
+* GNU Stow -  Manage installation of multiple softwares in the same directory tree - can be useful for automatically creating symlinks to dotfiles.

 ## web

+* [vimb] lightweight webkit based browser
-* [vimprobable](http://sourceforge.net/p/vimprobable) lightweight browser with vi style key bindings.  uses considerably less CPU than firefox/iceweasel.
+* [vimprobable](http://sourceforge.net/p/vimprobable) another lightweight browser with vi style key bindings.  uses considerably less CPU than firefox/iceweasel.
 Also allows tabs to be managed by your window manager.
 [Keybindings](https://sourceforge.net/p/vimprobable/wiki/Keybindings/) [Using Vimprobable - jasonwryan.com ](http://jasonwryan.com/blog/2011/06/26/using-vimprobable/)
 * [vimperator](http://www.vimperator.org) vi style control of
     firefox/iceweasel web browser.
 So you can control the web browser without using the mouse.
-* [Surfraw](http://surfraw.alioth.debian.org/) Shell Users' Revolutionary Front Rage Against the Web - open websites from the commandline.  a very handy program.
-You can `alias sr="surfraw"` and do `sr wikipedia chard` to jump to wikipedia article about chard.
+* [Surfraw](http://surfraw.alioth.debian.org/) 'Shell Users' Revolutionary Front Rage Against the Web' - open websites from the commandline.  a very handy program.
+You can `alias sr="surfraw"` and do `sr wikipedia chard` from the command line to jump to wikipedia article about chard.
 See the [list of elvi](http://surfraw.alioth.debian.org/#elvilist) (website search scripts for surfraw).

 * [GNUzilla and IceCat](https://www.gnu.org/software/gnuzilla/) firefox/iceweasel alternative 100% free software, no proprietory plugins recommmended